fedepaj/tappo/README.md

 ## AWS
 ### IoT Core
-Once data from the devices is received from Iot Core data from the 5 different topics is parsed by 5 diffent rules in 5 different tables. (and I don't know if this is the best approch)
+Once data from the devices is received from Iot Core data from the 4 different topics is parsed by 4 diffent rules and stored in 4 different tables (I don't know if this is the best approch) based on device id and message timestamp.
-Device id is retrived and timestamp generated.
-These are as well stored.

 ### Gateway Api
 Once data is asked from the dashboard a lambda function for each endpoint is triggered.